 Throughout the world, each year, more than 3 million people are affected and more than 100,000 deaths occur.

 The cholera in Haiti has affected possibly 200,000 – 400,000 people.
 This would present a tremendously difficult time for the people in Haiti.
 Can you imagine, that about 40% of those affected, in Haiti, require hospitalization.
 This is a very large burden on those health care portions of the country that have already be hit and are dealing with many other problems.

 The first reported outbreak began in October.
 It quickly spread throughout the country.
 Many blame the U.N.

 Medecins Sans Frontieres (Doctors Without Borders) said shortfalls in resources have hampered efforts to stem the tide of disease.

 “More actors are needed to treat the sick and implement preventative actions, especially as cases increase dramatically across the country,” Stefano Zannini, the charitable medical group’s head of mission in Haiti, said in a statement.

-Please check out a related blog stories:
+Check out a related stories: